cfpb/design-system/docs/pages/expandables.md

       - variation_name: Header elements
         variation_description: >

+          These additional elements are useful for more complicated expandables that need to convey more information than just ‘Show/Hide’ before the user expands it.

           #### Header

           Creates a full-width container to house information that is always visible.
-This is useful for more complicated expandables that need to convey more information than just ‘Show/Hide’ before the user expands it.

 Combine `.o-expandable_header` with `.o-expandable_target` for a full-width trigger.

           ```